 At site 10c (in the numbering on map 2.3.2), the Stable Cross Barn area has small hedged fields which open to great views but are not overlooked.
 This site provides opportunities for summer season camping, offering those on lower budgets the chance to do this in the National Park.
-Within the Barns site the accessible yet beautiful and tranquil location has potential for an events facility.
 Some camping-in-the-vines may also be offered in a small vineyard between Stable Cross Barn and the Sompting Downs Barn, giving a more secluded and special experience.
 All such opportunities will be phased in at times when the landscape is ready to accept them, for example when some hedges and trees have grown up more, aiming always to fit holiday facilities as naturally and harmoniously as possible into the landscape.